dbillingham/ES6StylePromisesWithTheQLib/README.md

 ES6StylePromisesWithTheQLib
 ============================

-Exmaple of how to use the $q library using more ES6 style syntax.
+Example of how to use the $q library using more ES6 style syntax.

 #Intro
 Within the popular AngularJs framework is a promise library called $q.
 Although not commonly used, as services such as $http and $timeout will automatically return a promise for you, I do sometimes find the need when calling multiple promises.